Thank You Ladies for your help and helping others that will read this !!!

 written by Kelly Ashey, and just published this year.

-In fact, Amazon has it set for release in March.
+has it set for release in March.
 Kelly's recurrence was

 to her eye also.
 She tells about her journeys to Sloan Kettering,